 Did you ever notice that you get a better night’s sleep when your partner is away and you’re in bed alone?
 Don’t feel guilty.
 Studies show sleeping solo produces better rest.
 After all, if you’re sleeping fitfully or getting up often, chances are your bedmate is too.
 Plus, even the average healthy sleeper tosses and turns 40 to 60 times a night, according to Consumer Reports.

 The good news is you don’t need separate beds like a 1950s television couple.
 You just need a mattress that performs well on motion isolation.
 That means one person’s movement isn’t transmitted to the other.
-In this category, the best mattress for couples is of the foam variety, Magnuson says, but some innerspring mattresses with pocketed coils—which move independently rather than being wired together—also do a good job isolating motion.
+In this category, the best mattress for couples is of the foam variety, Magnuson says, but some innerspring mattresses with individually wrapped coils—which move independently rather than being wired together—also do a good job isolating motion.

 Give your partner room